 Foundation repair products include wall anchors, jacks, wall braces, foundation and slab piers, and carbon fiber strapping.
 A reputable foundation repair company will provide a comprehensive inspection before recommending a specific product, since every structure has unique needs.
 If addressed early enough, most foundation problems can be permanently fixed.
 In many situations, the products can be installed within a day!

 Concrete sinks, shifts, and cracks when soil beneath the slab is compacted or washed away by rain.
 As it settles, the slab often breaks or cracks.
-This not only creates an eyesore, but a tripping hazard... bad news for those with small children or grandchildren!
+This not only creates an eyesore, but a tripping hazard... bad news for those with small children!
 In certain areas, homeowners are liable for injuries incurred by those who trip over an uneven or cracked sidewalk in front of their home.

 our service area